Updated on 2025-09-05 GMT+08:00

 Severity level

-Sensitivity of a trigger, that is, the number of alarms that are triggered before an alarm message is sent.
+Sensitivity of a trigger, that is, the number of alarms that need to be triggered before an alarm message is sent.
 1 indicates the highest sensitivity.

 Trigger condition